Search

 What is MTF Bottom Surgery?

-Male-to-female (MTF) bottom surgery is a term that refers to a series of gender-affirming genital reconstruction procedures that remove natal genital tissue, such as the testicles and penis, and those that construct organs such as a vulva and/or vagina.
+Male-to-female (MTF) bottom surgery is a term that refers to a series of gender-affirming genital reconstruction procedures that remove natal genital tissue, such as the testicles and penis, and construct organs such as a vulva and/or vagina.
+Feminizing bottom surgery can include an orchiectomy, vaginoplasty, vulvaplasty or vulvoplasty, and labiaplasty, amongst other procedures.

-1. Construct a functional vulva with labia, a clitoris and clitoral hood with or without a vaginal canal
+2. Construct a functional vulva with labia, a clitoris, and clitoral hood––with or without a vaginal canal

-The first step in any gender-affirming surgical journey is soliciting a consultation with a surgeon.
-For your own safety, it is important that you choose a provider who is board-certified, has hospital privileges and has experience working with transgender and non-binary patients.
-Looking for bottom surgeons (i.e., pastic surgeons and urologists) in the World Professional Association for Transgender Health’s (WPATH) provider directory is one way to start.
+The first step in any surgical journey is soliciting a consultation with a surgeon.
+For your own safety, it is important that you choose a board-certified provider that has hospital privileges and experience working with transgender and non-binary patients.
+Looking for bottom surgeons (i.e., plastic surgeons, gynecologists and urologists) in the World Professional Association for Transgender Health’s (WPATH) provider directory is one way to start.

-At the GCC, Dr. Ellie Zara Ley (she/her/they) is a world-renowned bottom surgeon, a former patient herself and the only board-certified trans woman of color that offers a full spectrum of gender-affirming surgeries.
-Many patients come to her to begin their bottom surgery journey and, just as common, she is sought out for vaginoplasty and vulvoplasty revisions for her expertise.
-You can request a free, in-person consultation with Dr. Ley here to answer any questions you have about bottom surgery and/or create a unique, surgical plan for you.
+At the GCC, Dr. Ellie Zara Ley (she/her/they) is a world-renowned bottom surgeon and a former patient herself.
+She is the only trans woman of color who is a board-certified plastic surgeon and offers a full spectrum of gender-affirming surgeries.
+Because of her expertise, many patients come to her to begin their bottom surgery journey or for revisions to previous vaginoplasty and vulvaplasty procedures.
+You can request a free, in-person consultation with Dr. Ley here to answer any questions you have about bottom surgery and/or create a unique surgical plan for you.

 The threshold for qualifying for bottom surgery tends to be higher than other types of gender-affirming procedures.
 For example, surgeons are more likely to require that a patient present a support letter to undergo bottom surgery, regardless of whether or not they wish to pay with insurance.
 The following is a general overview of the requirements: